stanley-fork/WFGY/TensionUniverse/BlackHole/Q084_long_term_memory_storage.md

 2. Interference dominated regime

-   * When plasticity load `L_plast(m_F)` increases, `DeltaS_interf(m_F)` grows rapidly, indicating that new learning severely disrupts previously stored memories.
+   * When plasticity load `L_plast(m_F)` increases, `DeltaS_interf(m_F)` grows rapidly, which indicates that new learning severely disrupts previously stored memories.
    * No encoding in `E_mem` can keep `Tension_mem(m_F)` below a modest threshold while both retention and ongoing learning are present.

 3. Refinement instability

-   * As data resolution improves or longer timescales are considered, estimates of `DeltaS_stability` or `DeltaS_interf` show systematic growth, suggesting that apparent stability at coarse scales hides deeper inconsistency.
+   * As data resolution improves or longer timescales are considered, estimates of `DeltaS_stability` or `DeltaS_interf` show systematic growth.
+This suggests that apparent stability at coarse scales hides deeper inconsistency.

 ### 5.3 Interpretive note

 These counterfactual worlds do not claim to construct internal TU fields from molecular or circuit level data.
-They only assert that, if models existed that faithfully summarize either robust or fragile memory regimes, then the effective tension patterns defined above would differ in the described ways.
+They only assert that if models existed that faithfully summarize either robust or fragile memory regimes, then the effective tension patterns defined above would differ in the described ways.

 ---